mundyreimer/mundyreimer.github.io/_posts/2020-04-18-thermodynamics-agency-livingsystems.md

 It is only due to the fact that all these miniature selves co-inhabit the same host body and have on average access to the relatively same memories that they are all under the collective illusion that they individually are the True and only Self.
 It is only from the fact that they are all in the same host body that when reflecting upon itself like looking in a mirror, it is much easier to attribute a singular Mind as responsible for everything that that body does (which is your body).
 In essence, they all fall for the illusion of a being Singular Self, when in fact the 'I' contains multitudes.

-And it is only by deep reflection that we can hypothesize that we as a single brain are really a community of selves all vying for control and the "strength to perpetuate as the sole whirlpool in one's mind".
-I think the multiple selves theory fits quite nicely as an explanatory framework for how we make choices, how we are indecisive at times, how we come to regret certain actions, how we have competing drives and motives, how we have the stories of [split-brain patients](https://en.wikipedia.org/wiki/Split-brain(!), and the nature of dreams, etc.

 <br/>

 <center>